edumudu/loctry/README.md

 loctry publish
 ```

 This command will pack and send your package tarball to the `.loctry` folder to be avaiable to be installed in others projects.

+> NOTE: Do not modify `.loctry` dir manually.
+This is an internal API

 To install the package enter in the project directory and run
 ```bash
 loctry install <package-name>
 ```